 - Joint projects; artistic collaborations; conceptual exchange

-We are currently accepting rolling applications for mentees from the New England region (Maine, Vermont, New Hampshire, Massachusetts, Connecticut and Rhode Island).
+Please Note: We are currently accepting rolling applications from artists based in the Northeastern region (also known as Maine, Vermont, New Hampshire, Massachusetts, Connecticut and Rhode Island).

-- We do not provide housing for out of town Mentee artists.
+- We do not provide housing for Local/Regional artists.
 IAA Staff will assist as best we can to support the search for housing.
 However, ultimately it is the responsibility of the candidate to finance and book their housing accommodations should they need it.

-- Applicants must be a descendent from any of the African nations, African-American, Afro-Latin, Caribbean, i.e., the communities inhabiting the geographic breadth of all the places where Africans were displaced as a result of the transatlantic slave trade, Indigenous Peoples, Latinx, East, and Southeast Asian, the Middle East, and the Pacific Rim.
+- Applicants must be a descendent from any of the African nations, African-American, Afro-Latin, Caribbean, i.e., the communities inhabiting the geographic breadth of all the places where Africans were displaced as a result of the transatlantic slave trade, Indigenous Peoples, Latinx, Southeast Asian (i.e African/Indian oceanic world), the Middle East, and the Pacific Rim.
 It is important to our mission to serve communities that have been impacted by colonialism and cultural erasure.

 - Applicants must be 21+ at the time of the proposed residency.